Answered By: RPAMD Librarian Last Updated: Apr 10, 2020 Views: 24

 To locate the book, take note of the call number and location of the book displayed in the Online Public Access Catalog (OPAC).

-There are 4 major locations - Medicine (Level 1), Allied Health (Level 2), Theses (Level 3), Periodicals (Level 3), and Multimedia (Level 4).
+There are 5 major locations - Medicine (2nd floor), Allied Health (3rd floor), Theses (4th floor), Periodicals (4th floor), and Multimedia (4th floor).
 Within each location are sublocations such as Reference, Filipiniana, General Circulation, and Reserve.
 Shelves are labeled as appropriate.
 Once you know the location of the book, proceed to that location.

 Next, take note of the call number.
 The library uses the Library of Congress Classification Scheme to organize the books on the shelves.
 First, read the first line alphabetically.
 Example, AB BD BF BX C CC CD.
 Next, read the second line as a whole number.
 Example, 5 10 11 13 25 37.
 The first two lines represent the subject of the book.